diane12344/chatbot-project/README.md

 ### Built With

-This section should list all the packages are used.
+This section should list any major frameworks/libraries used to develop the chatbot.

+*detectlanguage
+*Flask
+*NLTK
+*numpy
 *python
-*numpy
-*NLTK
-*Flask
+*pytorch
+*gunicorn
 *psycopg2
-*pytorch
 *flask_sqlalchemy
 <p align="right">(<a href="#readme-top">back to top</a>)</p>